-350 Legend vs 300 Blackout: A Clinic on Purpose-Driven Rifle Cartridges
+350 Legend vs. 300 Blackout: Purpose-Driven Rifle Cartridges

-The 350 Legend and 300 AAC Blackout are two centerfire rifle cartridges that are often employed by deer hunters to bag that trophy buck or stock their freezers full of venison every fall.
+The 350 Legend and 300 AAC Blackout are two centerfire rifle cartridges that are often used to bag trophy bucks and stock freezers full of venison.

-Even though the 300 Blackout was designed for urban combat, it has been accepted by the hunting community as an effective dispatcher of whitetail deer and is used by many shooters every fall.
+While it may have been intended for urban combat, the 300 Blackout has been accepted by the hunting community as an effective dispatcher of whitetail deer, and is used to good effect by many each fall.

-In this article, we will take a deep dive into 350 Legend vs 300 Blackout ammo debate and analyze the advantages and disadvantages of each, so you can make a more informed decision on your new hunting rifle.
+Let’s take a deep dive into the 350 Legend vs. 300 Blackout ammo debate, analyzing the advantages and disadvantages of each so you can make a more informed decision on your next hunting rifle.

 What is the Difference Between 350 Legend and 300 Blackout?

-The primary difference between the 350 Legend and 300 Blackout is the bullet diameter and case design for each cartridge.
-The 350 Legend fires a 0.355” diameter bullet from a straight-walled cartridge while the 300 Blackout fires a 0.308” diameter bullet from a bottleneck cartridge.
+The primary differences between the 350 Legend and 300 Blackout are each cartridge’s bullet diameter and case design.
+The 350 Legend fires a 0.355” diameter bullet from a straight-walled case, while the 300 Blackout fires a 0.308” diameter bullet from a bottleneck one.

-The next major difference is the bullet diameter that each hunting cartridge fires.
-The 300 Blackout fires the popular 30 caliber bullet, or 0.308” bullet diameter.
-For the 350 Legend, Winchester uses a bit of marketing magic in how it describes the projectiles its cartridge fires.
+The next significant difference is each cartridge’s bullet diameter.
+The 300 Blackout fires the popular .30 caliber bullet – 0.308” diameter, specifically.
+For the 350 Legend, Winchester uses a bit of marketing magic to describe their cartridge’s projectile.

-You’ll notice that the bullet diameter for 350 Legend is listed as 0.357”-0.003”, which is odd since caliber is usually just a single diameter measurement.
-This strange nomenclature is due to specific state requirements that rifle cartridges used for deer hunting must fire a minimum of a 0.357” diameter bullet.
+Bullet diameter for 350 Legend is listed as 0.357”-0.003”.
+That’s odd, since caliber is usually a single diameter measurement.
+This is due to specific U.S. state requirements that rifle cartridges used for deer hunting must fire a bullet with a minimum diameter of 0.357”.

-Winchester lists the 350 Legend as firing a 0.357” caliber bullet on their website, however all reloading data recommends the use of 0.355” bullets (otherwise known as 9mm).
-Although the 350 Legend is capable of firing a 0.357” diameter bullet, it is more frequently loaded with the slightly thinner 0.355” bullet.
-This strange caliber designation allows for some wiggle room with bullet selection while still maintaining legality in states that have the 0.357” bullet diameter requirement.
+On its website, Winchester lists the 350 Legend as firing a 0.357” caliber bullet.
+However, all reloading data recommend using 0.355” (aka 9mm) bullets.
+Although the 350 Legend is capable of firing a 0.357” diameter bullet, it is more frequently loaded with the slightly narrower 0.355” bullet.

-The added case capacity allows the 350 Legend to fire a heavier bullet, but how does that affect recoil?
+Its higher-capacity case allows the 350 Legend to fire a heavier bullet – but how does that affect recoil?

-Although the 350 Legend does technically have more felt recoil than the 300 BLK, neither is oppressive to shoot and marksmen would describe both cartridges as having low recoil.
+Although the 350 Legend does technically generate more recoil than the 300 BLK, neither is oppressive to fire.
+Marksmen commonly describe either as having low recoil.

 Muzzle Velocity and Kinetic Energy

-Muzzle velocity, measured in feet per second (fps) is the speed at which the bullet leaves the barrel of the firearm.
-Generally, a longer barrel length will generate a higher muzzle velocity because it allows for a more complete powder burn.
+Muzzle velocity, measured in feet per second (fps), is the speed at which the bullet exits the barrel of the firearm.
+Generally, a longer barrel will generate a higher muzzle velocity, as it gives exploding propellant more time to transfer its energy to the bullet.

-Muzzle energy is measured in foot-pounds (ft-lbs) and is a measurement of how much force a bullet delivers to its target at a given range.
+Muzzle energy is measured in foot-pounds (ft-lbs), and describes how much force a bullet delivers to its target at a given range.

 The 350 Legend is clearly superior in terms of muzzle velocity and energy.